arbor-sim/arbor/doc/python/morphology.rst

     .. note::
         This method does not interpret the first sample, typically associated with the soma, as a sphere.
-SWC files with single point somas are common, for example `SONATA <https://github.com/AllenInstitute/sonata/blob/master/docs/SONATA_DEVELOPER_GUIDE.md#representing-biophysical-neuron-morphologies>`_
+SWC files with single-point somas are common, for example `SONATA <https://github.com/AllenInstitute/sonata/blob/master/docs/SONATA_DEVELOPER_GUIDE.md#representing-biophysical-neuron-morphologies>`_
         model descriptions.

-        Such representations are challenging to consistently interpret in different simulation tools because they require heuristics and, often undocumented, rules for how to interpret the connectin of axons and dendrites to the soma.
+        Such representations are challenging to consistently interpret in different simulation tools because they require heuristics and, often undocumented, rules for how to interpret the connection of axons and dendrites to the soma.

         The :func:`load_swc_neuron` function provides support for loading SWC files according to the interpretation used by NEURON.